48nes/48nes.github.io/content/projects/personal/eight-byte-widgets.md

 The Random Character Generator allows users to generate a random character in a folder by giving the folder link.
 The app works for both personal folders and group folders.

+### Image Downloader*

+*This project is currently not yet available on the site.

+I created an image downloader that allows users to download all images in a public-facing gallery.
+As more features are currently being added, it is currently in a private repository.

 ### Previews

 All widgets are currently live at [eightbyte-widgets.herokuapp.com](https://eightbyte-widgets.herokuapp.com).